 The WIPO model submission agreements build on the standard WIPO Mediation, Arbitration, Expedited Arbitration and Expert Determination Rules and propose a set of optional FRAND-specific features.
 The WIPO model submission agreements can be adapted by parties in line with their needs.
 They also can be adapted for use in WIPO contract clauses.
 The WIPO Center is available to assist parties in such exercise upon request.

 To facilitate submission of FRAND disputes to WIPO ADR, the WIPO Center has published the document WIPO ADR Options for FRAND Dispute Management and Resolution.
-It aims at helping parties and neutrals to understand and make use of procedural options that are available at difference stages of the process.
+It aims at helping parties and neutrals to understand and make use of procedural options that are available at different stages of the process.

+Effective proceedings to a large extent depend on the quality of the mediator, arbitrator or expert.
 The WIPO Center maintains a special list of mediators, arbitrators and experts for patent standards.

 Contact us